Skip to main content

 (3) Individual special use pools.

 (4) Individual and additional licenses.
-Each individual public swimming pool shall be issued an individual license based on the categories listed above.
+Each individual public swimming pool will be issued an individual license based on the categories listed above.
 Facilities where multiple public swimming pools are located at the same address, the licensor may establish a reduced fee for each additional license.

 (5) Government/tax supported schools.
 For public swimming pools which are operated by the federal government, the state government, or a county, city, township, village, or tax-supported primary or secondary public school, the board of health of a city or general health district may adopt fees that are less than the fees established under paragraphs (D)(1) to (D)(3) of this rule.